German consumer group files diesel emissions lawsuit against Daimler

-BERLIN, July 7 (Reuters) - Germany's largest consumer protection group filed a lawsuit on Wednesday against car maker Daimler (DAIGn.DE) that it said would make it easier for Mercedes owners to gain redress over a diesel emissions scandal.
+BERLIN (Reuters) - Germany’s largest consumer protection group filed a lawsuit on Wednesday against car maker Daimler that it said would make it easier for Mercedes owners to gain redress over a diesel emissions scandal.

 The lawsuit, filed by the VZBV at a regional court in Stuttgart, seeks to set a precedent that would enable owners of Mercedes GLC and GLK cars to gain compensation over software that was allegedly used to trick emissions tests.